Berkanktk/CyberSecurity/README.md

 Save to a file:
 `dig -f domain_research.txt +short`
 ## tar
-tar is a command that allows creating, maintain, modify, and extracts files that are archived in the tar format.
+tar is a command that allows creating, maintaining, modifying, and extracting files that are archived in the tar format (tar, gzip, zip).

 The most common example for tar extraction would be:
 `tar -xf archive.tar`

+### Compressing files with tar
+`tar -czvf stuff.tar.gz`

+### Uncompressing files with tar
+`tar -xvzf myfolder.tar.gz -C myfolder/`

+**Options:**
+`-c` tells tar to create an archive.
+`-z` tells tar to compress the archive with gzip.
+`-v` tells tar to be verbose.
+`-f` tells tar that the next argument will be the name of the archive to operate on.
+`-C` tells tar to change to the directory specified before performing any operations.
 `-x` tells tar to extract files from an archive.
-`-f` tells tar that the next argument will be the name of the archive to operate on.

 ## grep
 Search the contents of files for specific values
 `grep "hello world" file.txt`